-The lower panels of Figure 2 are about expected tariffs.
-They show how the exchangerate offset varies with the lag between the announcement and the imposition of the tariff.
+The lower panels of Figure 2 report our results for expected tariffs.
+They show how the exchange-rate offset varies with the lag between the announcement and the imposition of the tariff.
 The case T = 0 corresponds to the permanent tariffs analyzed in the previous section.
 We observe that the impact of an expected tariff on imports does not decrease very fast with the lag.
 A tariff on exports, by contrast, loses more of its impact if it is delayed because of undershooting.